William Harrison (vegetarian): Vegetarianism activism

-Harrison adopted vegetarianism in 1878, claiming it significantly improved his health, particularly alleviating severe bronchitis and other ailments.
-Inspired by this transformation, he devoted himself to promoting vegetarianism and joined the Executive of the Vegetarian Society in 1882.
+Harrison adopted vegetarianism in 1878, stating that it improved his health, including symptoms of bronchitis.
+He joined the executive of the Vegetarian Society in 1882.

-Harrison, initially associated with temperance and philanthropic organisations, developed a notable aptitude for public speaking.
-Even with potential shortcomings as an orator, his earnestness and sincerity significantly contributed to the widespread appeal of his addresses.
+Harrison had earlier been associated with temperance and philanthropic organisations.
+Charles W. Forward wrote that Harrison's speeches were received favourably because of his earnestness and sincerity, rather than because of conventional oratorical skill.

-Despite resistance from some members of society, he advocated for establishing a vegetarian restaurant to demonstrate the diet's practical and charitable benefits.
-He proposed that any profits from the restaurant be used to fund meals for the poor in London and other cities.
-Harrison played a key role in forming a consultative and cooperative committee in London to oversee the project.
+Harrison advocated the establishment of a vegetarian restaurant to show the diet in practice and to support charitable work.
+He proposed that profits should fund meals for the poor in London and other cities, and helped form a consultative and co-operative committee in London to oversee the project.

-From 1891 until his death, Harrison served as treasurer of the Manchester Vegetarian Society.
-Harrison was also a great reader and wrote extensively on vegetarianism for many years.
-Several of his writings were published separately, and others appeared in magazines.
-Additionally, he was the proprietor of vegetarian restaurants.
+From 1891 until his death, Harrison served as treasurer of the Vegetarian Society.
+He wrote on vegetarianism for magazines, and several of his writings were also issued separately.
+He was also the proprietor of vegetarian restaurants.

-In September 1901, Harrison, along with other English delegates, attended the St. Louis International Vegetarian Congress during the Louisiana Purchase Exposition.
+In September 1901, Harrison and other English delegates attended the St Louis International Vegetarian Congress during the Louisiana Purchase Exposition.
 The group was hosted by vegetarian societies in Philadelphia and New York.
 In August 1908, Harrison attended the International Vegetarian Congress at Dresden.